MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/support-and-ts.md

 ## Next steps

-Read about the basics in [Getting started with Cloud App Security](getting-started-with-cloud-app-security.md)
+Read about the basics in [Getting started with Defender for Cloud Apps](getting-started-with-cloud-app-security.md)